-Part 1 of this FAQ was a basic introduction to the context and concept of s-parameters.
-Part 2 looks at their measurement and application and relationship to the time domain.
+Part 1 of this FAQ was a basic introduction to the context and concept of S-parameters.
+Part 2 looks at their measurement, application, and relationship to the time domain.

 Different instruments are available for a variety of maximum frequency ranges, such as up to 1 GHz, 10 GHz, and even into the tens of GHz.
 Of course, the cost goes up with each increase in range.
 There are also 4-port analyzers for differential circuits.

 Q: What is the physical set-up using a VNA?

 A: The VNA uses a precise sine wave and sweeps the frequency as a narrow-band receiver tracks the swept input response.
 This narrow-band receiver achieves low noise and high dynamic range of the VNA.
 It looks simple enough, but there are many subtleties and complexities in the internal architecture, components, and actually making of the measurements.
 As shown in (Figure 2), S-parameters S11 = A/R1 and S21=B/R1, and are determined by measuring the magnitude and phase of the incident (R1), reflected (A) and transmitted (B) voltage signals when the output is terminated in a perfect Zo, the characteristic impedance of the test system.